 8. Provide the user with the recovery key.

-9. Last, the user enters this key in the BitLocker recovery dialog when starting the client computer.
+- Note: Please note that you are responsible for communicating the recovery key to the users over a secure channel. - 9.
+Last, the user enters this key in the BitLocker recovery dialog when starting the client computer.